rbredtech/tracking-sampler/README.md

 | `setPercentile(percentile, callback)` | `percentile` - numeric value between 0 and 100<br />`callback`- function with numeric parameter returning the new percentile |
 | `isTechCookieValid(callback)`| `callback` - called with boolean parameter indicating if tech cookie is valid |
 | `setValidTechCookie(callback)` | `callback` - called when the tech-cookie was set.
 After reloading the application, sampling takes place |

+## Development

+- `yarn dev` serves `index.html` from the `/test` folder, which loads the sampler and testing module directly from the `/src` folder

+## Build

+- `yarn build` minifies the sampler and testing modules and writes them to `/dist`

+[^1]: The tech cookie is a cookie/localStorage key which stores the timestamp at creation.
+If this cookie/localStorage can still be read after at least 2 days, it is assumed that the device can store data in cookies/localStorage and therefore the percentile of the device can be persisted.
+If cookies/localStorage are not available, the device will always be out-of-sample.